manuelkiessling/manuel.kiessling.net/content/scala-play2-tolerant-json-body-parsing-with-dedicated-error-handling.md

 </p>

 <p>
-As you can see, the existing code took care of handling the incoming Json in a tolerant manner &#8211; that is, it didn&#8217;t bail out if the media type of the body is not <code class="inline">application/json</code>, which is what Play does per default, but which is not what we want in this case because clients send requests with a more specific media type to this webservice.
+As you can see, the existing code took care of handling the incoming Json in a tolerant manner &#8211; that is, it didn't bail out if the media type of the body is not <code class="inline">application/json</code>, which is what Play does per default, but which is not what we want in this case because clients send requests with a more specific media type to this webservice.
 </p>

 <p>